csams/dowut/README.md

 Start the daemon in the foreground with `dowutd` or in the background with `dowutd -d`.
 To stop the background process, find the PID and `kill -15 <pid>`.
+If you restart your window manager, you'll need to kill `dowutd` and restart it.

 The `dowut` command will display a breakdown of activity by hour and category.